 Biography

-Jessica’s music education includes completing high school at the Victorian College of the Arts Secondary School; a Bachelor of Music Performance in jazz trumpet from Monash University in 2015, and she is currently a postgraduate research candidate on scholarship at the West Australian Academy of Performing Arts (WAAPA) under the supervision of Dr Jamie Oehlers, which she is due to complete in 2024.
+Jessica’s music education includes completing high school at the Victorian College of the Arts Secondary School; a Bachelor of Music Performance in Jazz Trumpet at Monash University in 2015, and a Master of Arts (Performing Arts) at the West Australian Academy of Performing Arts (WAAPA) under the supervision of Dr Jamie Oehlers and Tom O'Halloran.
+She is set to commence a PhD later this year (2025).

-At 22, Jessica released her first album of original compositions entitled Not Alone (2014).
+Jessica released her first album of original compositions entitled Not Alone in 2014.
+Her most recent release is entitled 'Ekphrasis' (2024), an album of compositions written as part of her post-graduate studies on musical ekphrasis (musical transformations of works of visual art and poetry).
 In 2022, she recorded an album entitled Undeniable (2022) as part of a collaborative quartet, which was nominated for Best Jazz Act by WAM.
-She has also recorded on albums by fellow Australian jazz artists including Holly Moore (saxophone) and Georgie Aué (vocals/piano).
+She has also released a digital EP entitled 'For Olivia', written for her oldest daughter.
+She has recorded on albums by fellow Australian jazz artists including Holly Moore (saxophone) and Georgie Aué (vocals/piano).

 Jessica has led bands at the Melbourne International Women's Jazz Festival, the Wangaratta Jazz Festival, and the Perth International Jazz Festival, and has performed extensively in venues and festivals across Australia.
-This year she performed a virtual set for the Festival of New Trumpet Music in New York run by Dave Douglas.
+In 2023, she performed a virtual set for the Festival of New Trumpet Music in New York run by Dave Douglas.

 Jessica's experience as a music educator includes teaching in primary schools, high schools, jazz programs, and at the Western Australian Academy of Performing Arts where she is currently a jazz trumpet and jazz ensemble tutor.